genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/06_notify/02_email.md

 htmlMailMessage.replaceAll("\"", "&quot;").replaceAll("\\R", "\\\\n");
 ```

-The final outgoing emailDistribution will a merge of the distribution list specified on the Notify message and the statically defined distribution list specified for any Gateway which messages may be routed to.
+The final outgoing emailDistribution will perform a merge of the distribution list specified on the Notify message and the statically defined distribution list specified for any Gateway which messages may be routed to.